fsprojects/FSharp.Formatting/docs/zero-to-hero.md

 ![Enable deploy from Actions](./content/img/github-pages-settings.png)

 The typical flow is to publish your documentation after a release or after new commits were added to the default branch.
-Let's create a very basic Action that will deploy our website after pushing to main:
+Let's create a very basic Action that will deploy our website after pushing to the main:

 Create a file `.github/workflows/docs.yml`: